Browse

 McDougall, D.

-The civil conflict in Solomon Islands (1998-2003) is often blamed on the failure of the nation-state to encompass culturally diverse and politically fragmented communities.
-Writing of Ranongga Island, the author tracks engagements with strangers across many realms of life—pre-colonial warfare, Christian conversion, logging and conservation, even post-conflict state building.
-She describes startling reversals in which strangers become attached to local places, even as kinspeople are estranged from one another and from their homes.
+Writing of Ranongga Island, the author tracks engagements with foreigners across many realms of life, describing startling reversals in which strangers become attached to local places, even as kinspeople are estranged.
 Against stereotypes of rural insularity, she argues that a distinctive cosmopolitan openness to others is evident in the rural Solomons in times of war and peace.

-Subjects: General Anthropology Peace & Conflict Studies
+Subjects: Anthropology (General) Peace and Conflict Studies

-December 1998
+Published December 1998

 Engendering Forced Migration